bit-ml/bit-ml/content/collections/posts/fused_swiglu2025.md

 Our kernel underperforms in terms of TFLOP/s, achieving between 95-98% of the `cuBLAS+Unsloth` approach, but we can ease the memory pressure by half.
 This can result in elevated throughput for inference workloads, as the memory saved could be used for expanding the KV cache, for example.

 We also note that the difference in terms of compute is mostly explained by the difference in performance between our GEMM code and the extremely optimized cuBLAS kernel for the A100.
 Our claim is based on the observation that the performance gap between cuBLAS and our standalone GEMM code is larger than the gap between our complete kernel and the `cuBLAS+Unsloth` code.
-The table bellow shows the ratio between the TFLOP/s of our kernel GEMM code and cuBLAS for the GEMM column, and the Full column refers to the ratio of `cuBLAS+Unsloth` and our complete kernel.
+The table bellow shows the ratio between the TFLOP/s of our kernel GEMM code and cuBLAS for the GEMM column, and the Full column refers to the ratio of our complete kernel and `cuBLAS+Unsloth`.
 We see that for most model sizes and token counts the gap between the GEMM computations is higher, and in all cases the ratios are closely matched.

 <div style="display: flex; justify-content: center; margin: 10px;">